panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 You can [try out the demo](https://codesandbox.io/s/react-usestate-stateless-component-mg2yr).

 What about adding a button to switch on/off the bulb?
-To do so, you would need to create a *stateful functional component*.
+To do so, you need a functional component with state, aka *stateful functional component*.

 `useState()` is the right hook to implement the bulb switch state.
 Adding state to a functional component requires 4 steps: *enabling* the state, *initializing*, *reading* and *updating*.